Promoting Supply Chain CSR

 |

-To disseminate these policies throughout the supply chain, the Sharp Global SER Committee, which is chaired by the president of Sharp, set supply-chain CSR deployment as a key initiative.
-At committee meetings, members from relevant head office departments such as CSR, environment, and HR, along with business units and subsidiaries, share their policies and measures.
+In addition, the Sustainability Committee, which is chaired by the President & CEO, set supply chain ESG risk reduction as a key initiative.
+At committee meetings, members from relevant head office departments, along with business units and subsidiaries, share their policies and measures.
 The committee also monitors and manages progress on supply chain CSR-related measures.

 Sharp Supply-Chain CSR Deployment Guidebook